lemin-ou/k8s-validate-and-update-deployment/README.md

 Build/Push Webhook
 ```
-$ make docker-build
-$ make docker-push
+$ push-image
 ```
-* for this example you'll need to make the container repository public unless you'll be specifying ImagePullSecrets on the Pod
+* for this you'll need to make the container repository public unless you'll be specifying ImagePullSecrets on the Pod

 Deploy to K8s cluster
 ```